ShardcoinRepo/shard/CONTRIBUTING.md

   - Create topic branch
   - Commit patches

-The project coding conventions in the [developer notes](doc/developer-notes.md) must be adhered to.

 In general [commits should be atomic](https://en.wikipedia.org/wiki/Atomic_commit#Atomic_commit_convention) and diffs should be easy to read.
 For this reason do not mix any formatting